WATonomous/infrastructure-support/README.md

-# WATonomous Infrastructure Request Tracker
+# WATcloud Request Tracker

-Welcome to WATonomous infrastructure!
+Welcome to WATcloude!
 In this repo you can create support tickets for any questions related to the infrastructure.
 To create a support ticket, please open an issue (before you do, please look through the list of issues to see if the same question has already been asked; for generic